PetrKryslUCSD/dynamics-course-2020/README.md

 3. Start the Julia REPL (command line).
 Press `ctrl+shift+p` to get the command pallete and type 'Julia'.
 Select `Julia: Start REPL`.

-4. Finally, open the tutorial you would like to execute.
+4. Finally, open the tutorial you would like to execute (they are in the `src` subfolder of the tutorials folder).
 Individual lines can be executed with `ctrl+enter`, while entire code cells can be executed with `shift+enter`.
 The entire file can be executed by  `ctrl+shift+p`, typing `Julia: Execute File` and selecting this command.